singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 If you merely want to set up Pelican with continous deployment on Netlify, check out [this splendid article](https://www.netlify.com/blog/2015/11/6/a-step-by-step-guide-pelican-on-netlify) by Mr. Aaron Autrand and otherwise keep reading.

+*Please note that this guide assumes you have virtualenv, Ruby, git and bundle installed*

 ### **Geting the Pelican-Netlify-CMS Template**
 We'll start by preparing the netlify-git-api CLI tool and then we'll clone the pelican-netlify-cms template repository to our local environment and set it all up.